GOBAI: Gridded Ocean Biogeochemistry from Artificial Intelligence

 About

-GOBAI-O2 is a gridded data product that provides three-dimensional monthly fields of dissolved oxygen in the global ocean from 2004 through 2021.
+GOBAI-O2 is a gridded data product that provides three-dimensional monthly fields of dissolved oxygen in the global ocean.
 It was constructed by training machine learning algorithms with observations of oxygen concentration ([O2]) from discrete shipboard measurements and autonomous sensors on biogeochemical Argo floats, then applying those machine learning algorithms to three-dimensional monthly gridded fields of temperature and salinity.
 The algorithms used to produce GOBAI-O2 have been validated using real observations and synthetic data from model output, and the data product itself has been compared against the World Ocean Atlas and selected discrete measurements.
-Results of these validation and comparison exercises are detailed in Sharp et al. (preprint).
+Results of these validation and comparison exercises are detailed in Sharp et al. (2023).

 Access